OleksiiKova/build_master_shop/README.md

  <details><summary>Click to view a screenshot of the feature</summary><img src="static/images/readme_images/features/blog.png"></details>

 ### My Profile Page
 The My Profile page provides authenticated users with an area to view and manage their personal information.
-It combines a user-friendly layout with essential functionalities like profile updates , creating a centralized hub for managing account details.
+It combines a user-friendly layout with essential functionalities like profile updates , creating a centralised hub for managing account details.

 #### Personal Information:
 - Displays a form pre-filled with the user's current profile information (e.g., name, email, and address details).